rickstaa/tmux-notify/README.md

 The notification text is defaulted to `Tmux pane task completed!`.
 We have also included a verbose output option.
 Information about the pane, window, and session the task has completed is given when enabled.

-To enable this, put `set -g @tnotify-verbose 'on" in the `.tmux.conf` config file.
+To enable this, put `set -g @tnotify-verbose 'on'` in the `.tmux.conf` config file.

 #### Change the verbose notification message

-To change the verbose notification text, put `set -g @tnotify-verbose-msg 'put your notification text here" in the `.tmux.conf` config file.
+To change the verbose notification text, put `set -g @tnotify-verbose-msg 'put your notification text here'` in the `.tmux.conf` config file.
 You can use all the Tmux variables in your notification text.
 Some useful Tmux aliases are:

 - `#D`: Pane id
 - `#P`: Pane index